-Devices that connect to Wi-Fi network are called stations (STA).
+Devices that connect to Wi-Fi networks are called stations (STA).
 Connection to Wi-Fi is provided by an access point (AP), that acts as a hub for one or more stations.
 The access point on the other end is connected to a wired network.
-An access point is usually integrated with a router to provide access from Wi-Fi network to the internet.
+An access point is usually integrated with a router to provide access from a Wi-Fi network to the internet.
 Each access point is recognized by a SSID (Service Set IDentifier), that essentially is the name of network you select when connecting a device (station) to the Wi-Fi.

-ESP8266 module can operate as a station, so we can connect it to the Wi-Fi network.
+ESP8266 modules can operate as a station, so we can connect it to the Wi-Fi network.
 It can also operate as a soft access point (soft-AP), to establish its own Wi-Fi network.
-Therefore we can connect other stations to such ESP module.
-ESP8266 is also able to operate both in station and soft access point mode.
-This provides possibility of building e.g. mesh networks.
+When the ESP8266 module is operating as a soft access point, we can connect other stations to the ESP module.
+ESP8266 is also able to operate as both a station and a soft access point mode.
+This provides the possibility of building e.g. mesh networks.

-The ESP8266WiFi library provides wide collection of C++ methods (functions) and properties to configure and operate an ESP8266 module in station and / or soft access point mode.
+The ESP8266WiFi library provides a wide collection of C++ methods (functions) and properties to configure and operate an ESP8266 module in station and / or soft access point mode.
 They are described in the following chapters.